Learning Cycle

 — Maya Angelou

-Many rely on caterpillar kits that you can buy online.
+Many rely on caterpillar kits that can be purchased online.
 In the kit comes a netted cage, a coupon to buy living caterpillars, some instructions and a synthetic but nutritious food supply.
-I believe they guarantee 4/5 caterpillars will metamorphose into butterflies.
+There is typically a guarantee that 4/5 caterpillars will metamorphose into butterflies.
 Then what?
+Do you release genetically inbred butterflies into the wild to mix with natural populations?
+Does this have an effect on future butterfly generations and the greater ecological food web?

 My own learning cycle would not have progressed as it has if I kept inside a vacuum, unwilling to change as a reflection of the students I’ve met, the teachers I’ve worked with or the professional development I’ve taken part in.
 Likewise, life cycles, of any animal, do not occur without influence from outside forces.

 Here in NC, you can reliably attract swallowtail butterflies with a few nectar plants and host plants, namely dill, rue, parsley or fennel.
 May I please suggest fennel?
 It smells so good and has a soft texture that will satisfy any sensory need; your students will love it!
 Plan for this unit in late summer or early fall for the highest rate of success.
+Monarch butterflies travel through NC in both the spring and the fall.
+Their host plant milkweed is very easy to grow and can be used during both seasons by migrating monarchs.

 When we purchase inbred caterpillars and feed them manufactured food rather than raising them from the wild, we are denying our students a chance to learn about the one step in this beautiful creature’s life cycle that our kids have control over, the host plant.
 Students will love to learn this way and be inspired to plant their own host and nectar plants at home which will aid in the reestablishment of habitat these critters critically need.